-2.3.2 Characteristics of the policy field of urban development

-Urban development policy is a multi-sectional policy field that aims at the further development of the urban area as a whole and/or its neighbourhoods individually, through coordination of various individual policies.
-In doing so, the spatial, structural and social conditions of individual cities and municipalities must be taken into account, both in their historical genesis and in their regional characteristics.
+2.3.2 Characteristics of the policy field of urban development the spatial, structural and social conditions of individual cities and municipalities must be taken into account, both in their historical genesis and in their regional characteristics.
 In addition to economic, labour market and social policy issues with local or regional relevance, a variety of aspects, such as housing, land, transport and environmental policy as well as monument preservation concerns of the cities and municipalities must be coordinated and unified.
 The National Urban Development Policy has existed as a joint task in Germany since 2007.